trek-view/basecamp/_posts/2020-09-18-playing-with-mapillary-api.md

 [Object detections](https://help.mapillary.com/hc/en-us/articles/115000967191-Object-detections) are areas (x,y,x,y,x,y... co-ordinates) of an image that have been detected as a certain object.
 For example, you can see each pixel in the above image corresponds to an object detection, like a car or road surface.

-Features can be thought of as single points on a map.
-For example, a car has been detected (by Mapillary detections) in an image and has been assigned a latitude and longitude value.
+Whereas features can be thought of as single points on a map.
+For example, a car has been detected (by Mapillary object detections) in an image and has been assigned a real world latitude and longitude value.

 <img class="img-fluid" src="/assets/images/blog/2020-09-18/mapillary-features.png" alt="Mapillary Features" title="Mapillary Features" />

 [Mapillary features](https://help.mapillary.com/hc/en-us/articles/115002332165) use multiple photos to determine an objects position using triangulation.

 For example, 3 images contain a photo of a car.
-Using the position of each of those photos (latitude and longitude reported in metadata), Mapillary can estimate the actual position of the car and then assign it to that detection.
-As such, the features detected will not usually have the same co-ordinates as the images used to detect it.
+Using the position of each of those photos (latitude and longitude reported in metadata), Mapillary can estimate the actual position of the car and then assign it to that feature.
+As such, features will usually have different co-ordinates from the images used to detect it.

-In the last image above, I've tried to demonstrate an object (traffic light) being identified in 6 images from which a feature position has been estimated.
+In the last image above, I've tried to demonstrate an object (traffic light) being identified in 6 images from which a features position has been determined.

 ### Wildlife (object detections)